Hermitian Matrix Definiteness from Quantum Phase Estimation: Discussion and further work

-As said, we will need to implement $n$ unitary evolutions $U(t_0 2^k) = e^{-i t_0 M 2^k}, k=0,...,n-1$.
-For each one of them, the Trotter-Suzuky decomposition has been chosen to be in $2^k$ uniform time slices.
-The possible effect of refining this slicing must be studied with care because the eventual improvement in performance comes at the cost of a significant increase in execution time.
-The main contribution to the scaling of the computational complexity comes from implementing the time evolution.
-Nowadays, algorithms to compute it for an Hermitian matrix start by decomposing it into combinations of tensor products of Pauli matrices.
-For a matrix of dimension $N$, there are $4^{log_2(N)}=N^2$ possible terms in this decomposition, and obtained by calculating the trace of the product of each Pauli combination with the matrix.
+As for the $n$ unitary evolutions $U(t_0 2^k) = e^{-i t_0 M 2^k}, k=0,...,n-1$, the Trotter-Suzuky decomposition has been chosen to be in $2^k$ uniform time slices.
+Refining this slicing must be studied with care because the eventual improvement in performance comes at the cost of a significant increase in execution time.
+The main contribution to the scaling of the computational complexity comes from implementing these time evolutions.
+Nowadays, algorithms to compute it for a Hermitian matrix start by decomposing it into combinations of tensor products of Pauli matrices.
+For a matrix of dimension $N$, there are $4^{log_2(N)}=N^2$ possible terms in this decomposition, obtained by calculating the trace of the product of each Pauli combination with the matrix.
 Because any possible tensor product of Pauli's operators has $N$ non-zero elements, the number of operations to prepare the matrix is $O(N4^{log_2(N)})=O(N^3)$.
 To implement this decomposition on a computable circuit, a maximum of $2(log_2(N)-2)$ CNOT gates and another $(2log_2(N)-1)$ rotations are needed~\cite{Gui}.
 This circuit must be executed $O(2^n)$ times.
-Putting all together, the computational complexity is $O(N4^{log_2(N)} + 2^{n+2}log_2(N)4^{log_2(N)})$, that it is dominated by the first term, i.e., the computational complexity on the current situation of the technology grows as $O(N^3)$ for fixed ancillary system.
+Putting all together, the computational complexity is $O(N4^{log_2(N)} + 2^{n+2}log_2(N)4^{log_2(N)})$, that it is dominated by the first term.
+In other words, on the current state of the technology, for a general Hermitian matrix, the computational complexity grows as $O(N^3)$ for a fixed ancillary system.